ChristineJKim/code-review-checklist/code-review-checklist.md

 #### Is the program flexible?

-- [ ] Will developers be able to modify the program to fit changing requirements?
 - [ ] Are there hard-coded data that should be modifiable?
 - [ ] Is the program sufficiently modular?
 Will modifications to one part of the program require modifications to others?